qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 ==================

-In the properties window for the project under :menuselection:`Project --> Project Properties` (or |kde| :menuselection:`Settings --> Project Properties`), you can set project-specific options.
+In the properties window for the project under :menuselection:`Project --> Project Properties`, you can set project-specific options.

-The project-specific options overwrite their equivalent in the options described above.
+The project-specific options overwrite their equivalent in the :guilabel:`Options` dialog described above.

 * In the :guilabel:`General` tab, the **general settings** let you: